Blue Badge Parking Rules: Everything You Need To Know - Surewise

 Some places in England may have different disabled-parking rules that may apply, for example;

-• hospitals, local authority car parks, some supermarkets and airports.
+• Hospitals, local authority car parks, some supermarkets and airports.

 • Red Routes in some London boroughs with single or double red lines.

-• private access roads, where you need the owner’s permission to park.
+• Private access roads, where you need the owner’s permission to park.

 If you have any concerns about where you can and cannot park the best thing to do is to contact your local authority before you travel, just to be on the safe side.